Golden Age of Argentine cinema: Critics' lists

 Hugo del Carril in a still of Las aguas bajan turbias (1952), the highest-rated classical-era film in a 2022 survey of the 100 greatest Argentine films of all time.

 In 2022, the film magazines La vida útil, Taipei and La tierra quema carried out a new top 100 list inspired by the previous ones, which was presented at the Mar del Plata International Film Festival.
 Due to the coincidences in the number of votes, the total list includes 812 titles and 62 ranking positions, while the "top 100" includes places from 1 to 52 and comprises 103 films.
 For the first time, no pre-1960s film appeared in the top 10, and classical-era films were among those that decreased the most compared to the previous poll.
 The fact that more than a third of the list corresponds to films released in 2000 onwards has been interpreted as a consequence of the absence of conservation policies for the country's film heritage.
 As such, the results of the 2022 poll fueled the long-standing claim for the need for a national cinematheque.
-The films prior to 1957 that made ir to the top 100 of 2022 were:
+The films prior to 1957 that reached the top 100 of 2022 were: